Stichting-CROW/sml/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help improve NEN 2660.
+about: Create a report to help improve CEN-EN 17632.
 Changes to normative sources may not be approved.
 title: ""
 labels: bug
 assignees: ""